 I started to gain Korean friends on social media, particularly Twitter and Facebook.

-They are friendly and humble, in the sense that they excuse themselves of not being fluent in English or they are still in the process of learning English.
-They ask you “Have you eaten?” or “Did you have a good night rest?” which is very friendly and kind.
+They are friendly and humble, in the sense that they excuse themselves from not being fluent in English or they are still in the process of learning English.
+They ask you “Have you eaten?” or “Did you have a good night’s rest?” which is very friendly and kind.

 When they told me that they will visit Cebu City to meet me, I am more than comfortable to meet them in person, too.
-But of course, there are things that made me even more curious about my Korean friends (and I don’t get it why… for some):
+But of course, some things made me even more curious about my Korean friends (and I don’t get it why… for some):

 1) They love Jollibee (a lot), especially the N2 meal.